TheCowboyAI/w3/memory-bank/activeContext.md

 7. Integration Hub

 These components interact through message passing, interface contracts, and dependency injection, with data flowing through pipeline processing, transformation chains, and event streaming.

+Additionally, we've defined nine domain pattern categories that provide guidance on information organization, processing, and presentation, which will inform how the technical components are implemented and interact.

 This file will be updated continuously as the project progresses.
 It serves as a snapshot of current activities and focus areas.